ANGUS EPITOMISE THE “PERFECT” ALL ROUNDER

 Maximising female value at Mumbannar by Kate Pearce, The Land, Angus feature, January 2015

-Lakala Cows, PTIC to calve in Spring, to be offered in Team Te Mania Online Commercial Female Sale, on Friday March 5, 2021
+Lakala Cows, PTIC to calve in Spring, offered in Team Te Mania Online Commercial Female Sale, on Friday March 5, 2021